konkrer/VTX-Guru/libr/SCORES.md

-	The IMD score is next multiplied by a broadcast factor, if one has been created, to penalize the score proportional to the VTX channels separations.
+	The IMD score is next multiplied by a "broadcast factor", if one has been created, to penalize the score proportional to the VTX channels separations.

 	Video Clarity Score = IMD Score X Broadcast Factor